-|Streaming and zoom gatherings this week from St. Luke’s.
+Live streaming and zoom gatherings from St. Luke’s.

-Please join us daily on our Facebook page for a live stream of Morning Prayer at 9AM, and Evening Prayer at 5PM.
+Please join us on our Facebook page for a live stream of the services listed above.

 Click here for a copy of the Book of Common Prayer!

-Virtual Coffee Hour (following 9AM Morning Prayer)
+Virtual Coffee Hour, Sundays, 10AM (following 9AM Morning Prayer).

-Sundays, 10AM.
 Click here to join coffee hour.

 Tuesday, 5:30 PM.
 Join in the virtual chapel by clicking here.